 In preparation I went through my journals and pulled out significant events and thoughts from the 10 years prior to my separation 2 years ago, mainly concerning my marriage, my daughter, and the eventual crumbling of my marriage.
 I reviewed my emotional state and subsequent growth with my therapist over the last 3 years.
 In addition, I went back to my journal to review the last year of my life, notes to my therapist, and reflections on my relationship with Amanda.

 A note about therapy.
-You can probably surmise that Im a proponent of therapy.
-I was always intrigued by psychology, even considering it as a potential degree to earn in college, for about five minutes anyway.
+You can probably surmise that I’m a proponent of therapy.
+I was always intrigued by psychology, even considering it as a potential degree in college, for about five minutes anyway.
 I’m fascinated by the way the mind works, which is also why I’m interested in storytelling because ultimately, its about us crazy humans, how we make decisions, act under pressure, and try to become the person we’re supposed to be, our authentic self.

 And all of that is regulated by the human mind, and how it works (or usually how it isn’t working- influenced by erroneous learned life lessons).
 This is the heroes journey, to reconcile his inauthentic self with his authentic self.
 It’s how life really works.
-Look at yourself, maybe you can discover the things that you keep doing that keep you from being the person you’re supposed to be.
+Look at yourself, maybe you can discover the things that you keep doing that hold you back from being the person you’re supposed to be.

 By the way, I’m not one who sought out therapy, who thinks its the answer to every thing.
 Some people glom onto it as a crutch.
 As I mentioned in one post, it was Janice’s idea for me to go.
 Maybe she thought I would see the light and that I would find that I was at fault for our martial problems.
 But I can’t speak for her.